ndd21/PHYS281/docs/demo-data-types.md

 # Basic data types

-In a code you can define **variables** and these have a **type**, where the type is the kind of *thing* that the variable represents.
+In a code you can define @(variables) and these have a @(type), where the type is the kind of *thing* that the variable represents.
 For example, a variable might hold an integer number, or a set of alphanumeric values (known as a string).

-* a **variable** is _name_ you give any object that you create in a code, e.g., in `x = 2` I have defined a variable called `x`, which can be reused later in the code.
+* a variable is the _name_ you give any object that you create in a code, e.g., in `x = 2` I have defined a variable called `x`, which can be reused later in the code.

+!!! note
-> Note:  Variable names must start with a letter, but can then contain numbers, hyphens or
-> underscores.
-Variable names are case sensitive, i.e., `a = 2` and `A = 2` are difference
+    Variable names must start with a letter, but can then contain numbers, hyphens or underscores.
+Variable names are case sensitive, i.e., `a = 2` and `A = 2` are different variables.
-> variables.
 It is useful to have descriptive variable names.

 Some languages have *static typing*, where you must explicitly tell the code what the variable's type is.
-In the `C` language you would have define a variable that hold an integer with, e.g.,
+In the `C` language you would have define a variable that holds an integer with, e.g.,

 ```C
 int myvariable = 2;